holodeck-b2b/Holodeck-B2B/README.md

 * write your code
 * commit incrementally with readable and detailed commit messages
 * run integration tests to check everything works on runtime
+* Update the changelog with a short description of the changes including a reference to the issues fixed
-* submit a pull-request against the master branch of this repository
+* submit a pull request against the master branch of this repository

 If your contribution is more than a patch, please contact us beforehand to discuss which branch you can best submit the pull request to.